AustinPriesel-Skillable/DPDP-080-fbrcdtbsdepth/CS-Lab Guides/Use Case 2/Use Case 2.md

     DevOps environment. **Open that link to continue**.

-    ![A screenshot of a computer Description automatically generated](./media/image126.png)
+    ![A screenshot of a computer Description automatically generated](./media/image128.png)

-8. Once inside the Azure DevOps environment, select the **Files** item in the explorer pane.
+8.  ![A screenshot of a computer Description automatically generated](./media/image129.png)Once inside the Azure DevOps environment, select the **Files** item in the explorer pane.
 The objects synchronized with your SQL database in Fabric and the repository are displayed.

-    ![A screenshot of a computer Description automatically generated](./media/image127.png)

-### **Task-3: Interact with SQL Database object schemas from source control in Azure DevOps**
+### **Task-3: Interact with SQL Database object schemas from source control in Azure Devops**

 1. Expand the **suppy_chain_analytics_database.SQLDatabase**, then **dbo**,
     then **Tables** and then **Suppliers.sql** object.

-    ![A screenshot of a computer Description automatically generated](./media/image128.png)
+    ![A screenshot of a computer Description automatically generated](./media/image130.png)

     Notice the T-SQL definition of the table in the object contents.
 In a production coding environment, this object would be altered using